 PerformanceOver the last three decades, considerable research into the impact of employee ownership on companies and employees indicates that employee ownership works well for both.

 On the corporate side, studies of ESOPs in closely held companies show that, relative to comparable companies, ESOP companies' sales, employment and productivity grow about two percent to three percent faster per year after they set up an ESOP than they had been growing relative to the same companies before the ESOP.
 In public companies, the effect is more uncertain.
-Some studies show a strong positive effect, others a somewhat negative impact.
-These plans usual own less than 10% of company stock and are rarely integral to a company's culture.
+Most studies show a strong positive effect, but a few show a somewhat negative impact.
+These plans usually own less than 10% of company stock and are rarely integral to a company's culture.

 For broad-based stock options and similar plans, research also shows about a 2% per year improvement in various performance measures after a plan is implemented ("broad-based" means most employees get the awards).
 Almost all these plans are in public companies.
 There is no research on stock purchase plans, and no reason to predict an impact on corporate performance because both the rate of employee involvement in these plans and the amount they put aside is relatively low.

 Both ESOPs and broad-based options and similar plans provide more wealth to employees.
-ESOP participants have about three times the retirement assets of comparable employees in comparable companies (and almost all of that is from the employer, not the employee, as in 401(k) plans), and about the same amount of diversified retirement assets.
+ESOP participants have about 2.2 times the retirement assets of comparable employees in comparable companies (and almost all of that is from the employer, not the employee, as in 401(k) plans), and about the same amount of diversified retirement assets.
 They also make about 5% to 11% more per year in base pay.
-Participants in option plans and other broad equity plans almost never give up other benefits for the awards, so they are, by definition, "gravy."
+Participants in option plans and other broad-based equity plans almost never give up other benefits for the awards, so they are, by definition, "gravy."
 Employees who work for a company with an employee ownership plan, according to data from the General Social Survey, are about one-third to one-fifth as likely to be laid off as those not in a plan.

 Performance effects are not automatic, however.
 Research consistently shows that the companies that combine significant annual contributions to an ownership plan with regular, structured opportunities for employees to participate in decisions affecting their jobs and who routinely share information about company financial performance with employees perform far better than those who do not.